Income Needed To Get A Mortgage In Canada

 Case 3: Different Debt Payments

-Another example is where the mortgage amount is the same, and the housing costs are the same, but the debt payment amount is different.
+Another example is where the mortgage amount is the same, the amortization is the same, and the housing costs are the same, but the debt payment amount is different.
 Let us compare the two scenarios below:

 ParameterBuyer 1Buyer 2